resbaz/2015-02-11-instructor-training/schedule.md

 ###Session 7
  - Activity: Planning for upcoming workshops in Australia/NZ (in regional groups)
-  - Includes creating the website for upcoming workshops
+  - The groups and instructions for this session can be found [here](https://github.com/resbaz/2015-02-11-instructor-training/blob/master/future_workshops.md)

 ###Closing remarks
 *Damien, 15 min*